ElizabethWel/PersonalWebsiteProject/README.md

 # PersonalWebsiteProject

-End of training personal website assignment
+This is my end of web development training personal website assignment.
-Each file has the html and css I wrote for each page of the website Still a work in progress so there will be some edits made
+Each file has the html and css code I wrote for each page of the website.
+It is still a work in progress, so there will be some edits made soon.